JJPR030803/NetGuard/docs/utils/logging.md

 # Logging Guide

-Comprehensive guide to the logging system in the Network Security Suite.
+Comprehensive guide to the logging system in NetGuard.

 ## Overview